-The best Capital One card for dining is the Capital One® Savor® Cash Rewards Credit Card (review), which has a $95 annual fee that’s waived for the first year, and offers unlimited 4% cash back on dining and entertainment, 2% cash back at grocery stores, and 1% back on all other purchases.
+The best Capital One card for dining is the Capital One® Savor® Cash Rewards Credit Card (review), which has a $95 annual fee that’s waived for the first year, and offers unlimited 4% cash back on dining, entertainment, and popular streaming services, 3% at grocery stores (excluding superstores like Walmart® and Target®), and 1% on all other purchases.

-If you’d prefer a no annual fee version of the card, consider the Capital One® SavorOne® Cash Rewards Credit Card, which offers 3% cash back on dining and entertainment, 2% cash back at grocery stores, and 1% back on all other purchases.
+If you’d prefer a no annual fee version of the card, consider the Capital One SavorOne Cash Rewards Credit Card (Rates & Fees), which offers 3% cash back on dining, entertainment, popular streaming services & at grocery stores (excluding superstores like Walmart® and Target®), and 1% back on all other purchases.

 While those are the best Capital One cards for dining, there are some other great Capital One cards.

-The Capital One® Venture® Rewards Credit Card (review) carries a $95 annual fee and earns 2x Venture miles per dollar spent.
-Those can be redeemed for one cent towards the cost of a travel purchase, or can be converted into airline miles at a ratio of up to 2:1.5.
+The Capital One Venture Rewards Credit Card (review) (Rates & Fees) carries a $95 annual fee and earns 2x Venture miles per dollar spent.
+Those can be redeemed for one cent towards the cost of a travel purchase, or can be converted into airline miles and hotel points through transfer partners.